UrbinCedric/IBMi-Docs/README.md

-# Learning IBM i as a Web Developer
+# Learning IBM i

-<p>This documentation is for curious developers to start learning how to program on IBM i.</p>
+<p>This documentation is mainly used a personal documentation but can be used by curious developers to start learning how to program on IBM i.</p>

 <br>